ltspicer/GALAXIS.electronic/README.md

 Now you have to hide your 4 spaceships (clicking on it again removes the spaceship), which your opponent has to find.
 Select an opponent by entering their nickname in the text field below.
+Now the "found" sound is played to alert both players.
 After the first move you have 60 seconds to think and aim.
 Otherwise the opponent gets a turn.
 Available opponents in the network are displayed.
 A chat is running on the right side.
 Here you can enter messages, which will then be sent to all players present.
 Enter your text with the keyboard and confirm with ENTER.
-Write the opponents name into the field concerned.
-Now the "found" sound is played to alert both players.

 In rare cases, the message "Your opponent has disappeared from the network.
 Please restart." appears.
 This happens when your opponent unexpectedly abandoned the game.
 Then you have to restart the game and hide the spaceships again.

 You can also play against the server.
 This opponent is called "robot" !
-So enter "opponent=robot" in the chat.
 The roboteasy is a bit easier to defeat.

 ------------------